 Finally, we continue to like the nearly-complete plan to divest the company’s bottling operations.
 The major portions of the plan are complete and the rest should be done shortly.

 This has resulted in some pretty significant revenue declines over the years, but the end goal is higher margins.
 That has already begun occurring and with completion of the transformation in 2019, revenue growth will return.
 Not only will revenue move higher, but margins will continue to do so as well.

 Taking all of this into account, in addition to the company’s ample buyback program and productivity efforts, we see total earnings-per-share growth of 6% annually in the coming years.
 This year is one of transition thanks to the bottling divestitures, but Coca-Cola should see meaningful growth beginning in 2020.

 The company’s dividend is now up to $1.60, a 2.6% increase from the prior payout.
 The current yield is 3.5%, which is higher than it has been for just about all of the past decade.
 On this measure, Coca-Cola seems quite attractive for income investors.

 Competitive Advantages & Recession Performance

-According to Forbes, Coca-Cola is the fifth-most valuable brand in the world.
-The Coca-Cola brand is worth $56 billion.
+Coca-Cola enjoys two distinct competitive advantages, which are its strong brand and global scale.
+According to Forbes, Coca-Cola is the sixth-most valuable brand in the world.
+The Coca-Cola brand is worth $57 billion.

 - 2007 earnings-per-share of $1.29